-Does the lifestyle of homosexuality benefit society?
-Now, I'm not talking about how homosexuals can attain their sexual jollies and make themselves feel good.
-I'm talking about the benefits to society as a whole.
+Does the homosexual lifestyle benefit society?
 How would the proponents of homosexuality answer the question?
-Well, to find out, I asked this question on the CARM forums and received many interesting replies.
+To find out, I asked this question on the CARM forums and received many interesting replies.
 I cited several of them and provided responses.

 1. "Why does homosexuality have to benefit society?
 How does red hair benefit society?
 Or white skin?"

 Homosexuality is a lifestyle, a behavior.
 Lifestyles and behaviors can have beneficial or harmful effects on one's self and others.
 We know this is true because the homosexual community has a high degree of diseases such as AIDS which affects their own health and even the health of others, i.e., contaminated transfusions, etc. Likewise, the great cost of fighting AIDS is a drain on society.
 Would anyone say this a benefit?
 I wouldn't.
 But, to say that homosexuality is essentially the same as red hair or white skin is a mistake.
 Homosexuality is a lifestyle and behavior.
 Red hair and white skin are neither lifestyles nor behaviors, so comparing them is inappropriate.

 2. "Since when does anything have to have a benefit?"